Dvd-Znf/Matrix-Multiplication-Project/README.md

 # The Matrix Multiplication Project
 Multiplication, Addition and Tracing of matrices of your chosing
 ![Screenshot](/Screenshot.png)
+## About:
+mmp is a simple yet _cool_ CLI program that allows you to do cool stuf with matrices, for your math class or whatever else
+It can be invoked from the terminal by using  `$ mmp`
+It's made in C++ and it features the readline library for it's CLI interface, this means:
+You can view history by moving up and down with the arrow keys
+And you can press TAB for autocompletion just like in bash!
 ## Posible function:
 Help - show posible commands
 New - register a new value for an integer or matrix